Our Project

 We acknowledge that OSU campus lands have long served as sites of meeting and exchange for these and other Indigenous people and Nations, and for the People of Fort Ancient, Hopewell, and Adena cultures, also known as the earthworks builders.
 OPEEP honors and respects the diverse Indigenous people connected to this land in which we gather.

-For more information visit our Readings and Resources page.
+For more information visit our FAQs page.
 For updates on OPEEP visit our Newsletter.